Protection of Human Subjects

 Family Educational Rights and Privacy Act (FERPA)

-The Family Educational Rights and Privacy Act and General Guidance are federal laws that protects the privacy of student education records.
+The Family Educational Rights and Privacy Act is a federal law that protects the privacy of student education records.
 The law applies to all schools that receive funds under an applicable program of the U.S. Department of Education.

 - FERPA Educational Rights and Privacy Act